CALIFORNIA

 The health effects of PFAS exposure can be severe and long-lasting, making it essential to take steps to minimize exposure and address contamination.

-PFAS CONTAMINATION & REMEDITION IN CALIFORNIA?
+PFAS CONTAMINATION & REMEDIATION IN CALIFORNIA

 PFAS chemicals are widely used across various industries, including firefighting foam (aqueous film-forming foam), food packaging, and other everyday products.
 Over time, these harmful chemicals have seeped into drinking water supplies, contaminated groundwater, and even private drinking water wells throughout California.